 The UCSC Chautauqua Festival made its debut in 1979 in the Barn Theater, modeled after a tradition of theater festivals that began at Lake Chautauqua, New York, more than a century ago.

-The festival is an entirely student-produced showcase of student plays and films, that takes place annually in the Spring Quarter.
+The festival is an entirely student-produced showcase of student plays, films, and other works that takes place annually in the spring quarter.
 It is a fantastic laboratory for students to gain practical training in their desired area of focus, to have the opportunity to explore new facets of theater, and to experiment with theatrical forms and themes in a setting not bound by tradition or profit.

-For more information on Chautauqua, and current dates for upcoming submissions, auditions, or meetings, please contact the Theater Arts Department.
+For more information on Chautauqua, and current dates for upcoming submissions, auditions, or meetings, check the Barnstorm Theater website or contact the Theater Arts Department, firstname.lastname@example.org.